bitstarr/grav-ddev-kickstart/readme.md

 # Quickly start working with grav

-This is a boilerplate for starting a new project with grav.
+This is a boilerplate for starting a new project with grav and run it locally with [ddev](https://github.com/drud/ddev) for development.

+## Befor you start

+Please update `user/.dependencies` with plugins and themes you need for your project.
+If you add a theme there, also set the theme config in `user/config/system.yaml` and select "none" when asked for a theme in the init process.

 ## Initialisation